T0nd0Tara/qux/README.md

     a : int = // getting the value somewhere in the function b : int = // getting the value somewhere in the function (can be 0)

-    return divide a, b ! return 0;
+    return divide a, b !
+0; // return 0 on error
 };
 ```